csjiet/keybinds-shortcuts-environment-setups/How I setup a new computer.md

 - This will create a new `~/.tmux` directory to store the plugins file

 ### Anaconda installation
-- Go to [anaconda official website](https://repo.anaconda.com/archive/Anaconda3-2023.07-2-Linux-x86_64.sh) and locate the download link for your operating system.
+- Go to [anaconda official website](https://repo.anaconda.com/archive/) (or [scroll to the bottom](https://www.anaconda.com/download)) and locate the download link for your operating system.
 - Copy the link
 - Create a temp file in your intended destination directory, `cd` into it.
 - In terminal, use wget to install `wget {copied_installer_link}`